 Your Generac generator is a powerful machine, but it can only deliver as much power as your electrical panel can safely manage.
 An undersized panel acts as a bottleneck, preventing you from using your generator to its full potential.
 To ensure seamless performance, the entire system—from the generator to the transfer switch to the panel—must be properly sized and integrated.
 A 200-amp panel provides the capacity needed for the system to work in harmony, delivering reliable power to your entire home during an outage.
 This ensures your investment in Generac generators pays off when you need it most, providing dependable, whole-house comfort.

-Choosing the Right Panel and Transfer Switch for Your Generac
+How to Pick the Right Panel and Transfer Switch

 Once you’ve decided to upgrade your electrical panel, the next step is selecting the right hardware.
 Your electrical panel and automatic transfer switch (ATS) are the critical links between your home and your new Generac generator.
 Think of the panel as the distribution hub for all your home’s power and the transfer switch as the traffic controller that directs that power during an outage.
 It’s a partnership that has to work perfectly to keep your lights on.